AbdullahHendy/clickworthy-resume/README.md

 # clickworthy-resume

 **A simple, flexible, responsive, ATS-friendly, and click-worthy resume.
-Extra cover letter and extendable to a CV**
+Extra cover letter and extendable to a CV.**
 </div>

 ## 🙋‍♂️ Introduction